Sugar is a hot topic. How bad is it? Are some types of sugars better than others?

 It’s easy to tell someone “sugar is bad for you,” but it’s also not helpful or realistic.

-While I’ve said before it’s important that not all life rewards be food-based, I also feel food should be enjoyed, and be tasty, and that it’s OK to reward yourself now and again with a sweet treat (especially if it’s made with wholesome ingredients – more on this in part two!).
+While it’s important that not all life rewards be food-based, food should be enjoyed, and be tasty.
+It’s OK to reward yourself now and again with a sweet treat (especially if it’s made with wholesome ingredients).

 That said, it’s also pretty safe to say that most North Americans eat too much sugar.